 3See Gupta et al. (2022) for a description of changes in real estate values backing loans.
-Note that the legal change represents an ex-ante change in the collateral value.
-With a different set of rules, new loans are subject to a different level of pledged collateral at the time the loan is made.
-In contrast, changing economic conditions are a kind of ex-post value change.
+Note that the legal change represents an ex ante change in the collateral value.
+With a different set of rules, new loans are subject to a different level of pledged collateral at loan's inception.
+In contrast, changing economic conditions are a kind of ex post value change.
 After the loan was made, the collateral value unexpectedly changed.

-we find that the implementation of BAPCPA did not lead to a reduction in corporate loan spreads, either on impact or over time.
+impact or over time.
 Instead, the pre-BAPCPA downward trend in loan spreads came to a halt after the law was enacted.
 Second, BAPCPA led to a noticeable reduction in corporate loan sizes upon its enactment, and the previously increasing trend in loan size experienced a significant slowdown after the law's passage.
 These two puzzling responses, taken together, indicate that conventional reasoning alone is insufficient to fully capture the impact of improved pledgeability on loan contracts.

-The second example bears on the measurement of aggregate credit conditions.
+On the financial front, theory has implcations for measuring aggregate credit conditions.
 The Federal Reserve Bank of Chicago has constructed a measure of credit market conditions that includes multiple interest rate spreads and credit quantities.
 By holding everything else constant, credit conditions worsen as interest rate spreads (including loan rates) increase.
-If assets are less pledgeable, conventional wisdom is that loan rates monotonically increase as lenders require compensation for the increased risk associated with reduced pledgeability.
+If assets are less pledgeable, conventional wisdom predicts that loan rates monotonically increase as lenders require compensation for the increased risk associated with reduced pledgeability.
 Through this mechanism, reduced pledgeability leads to a monotonic worsening of credit conditions.